-Board Remuneration Committee (REMCO) - assists the Board on matters relating to remuneration and oversees appropriate linkages to performance, risk and the RMF within the Rabobank New Zealand Remuneration Policy.
+Board People and Remuneration Committee (BPRC) - assists the Board on matters relating to remuneration.
+Oversees appropriate linkages to performance and the RMF.

-Board Audit Committee (BAC) - assists the Board to fulfil its oversight responsibilities for RNZL's financial reporting, internal control systems, risk management systems and the internal and external audit functions.
+Board Audit Committee (BAC) - assists the Board to fulfil its oversight responsibilities for the Bank's financial reporting, internal control systems, risk management systems and the internal and external audit functions.

-Management Committees - operate for the purpose of supporting management in fulfilling their responsibilities and ensuring appropriate oversight and management of material risks.
+Management Committees - operate for the purpose of supporting management in fulfilling their responsibilities and making sure appropriate oversight and management of material risks is undertaken across the Bank.

-The Bank is supported by six key risk management committees for which the Chief Risk Officer (CRO) New Zealand, CRO RANZ and Chief Compliance Officer (CCO) RANZ are accountable for:
+The Bank is supported by seven key risk management committees for which the Chief Risk Officer (CRO) New Zealand, CRO Region Australia and New Zealand (RANZ) and Chief Compliance Officer (CCO) RANZ are accountable for:

-- Bank's Risk Management Committee - RANZ Compliance Anti-Money Laundering & Sanctions Committee (CAMS) - RANZ Local Credit Committee - Financial Restructuring Credit Committee New Zealand - RANZ Model Governance Committee - RANZ Policy & Standards Management Committee
+- New Zealand Risk Management Committee - New Zealand Business Approval and Review Committee (BARC) (integrated within Risk Management Committee (RMC) - RANZ Compliance Anti-Money Laundering & Sanctions Committee (CAMS) - RANZ Regional Credit Committee (RCC) - Financial Restructuring Credit Committee New Zealand (FRCC NZ) - RANZ Model Governance Committee (MGC) - RANZ Policy & Standards Management Committee (PSMC)

-Leadership Team (LT) - the Chief Executive Officer New Zealand has established an LT to assist with the day to day management of the Bank.
+Leadership Team (LT) - the Chief Executive Officer New Zealand has established an LT to assist with the day-to-day management of the Bank.
 The LT is responsible for the delivery of the Board agreed strategy via the Business Plan which operates within the Board approved risk appetite.
-The LT is responsible for: